Least Common Denominator

 Now let's try to make the denominators the same.

-Note: what you do to the bottom of the fraction,
+Note: what we do to the bottom of the fraction,

-Now we can easily do the addition by adding the top numbers:
+Now we can do the addition by adding the top numbers:

 Least Common Multiple Tool

-To find the least common denominator automatically, you can use our Least Common Multiple Tool - just put in the denominators, press the button, and the least common denominator is shown for you.One More Example
+To find the least common denominator automatically use the Least Common Multiple Tool.
+Just put in the denominators, press the button, and the least common denominator is shown.One More Example

 List the multiples of 8 and 12